valiantone/valiantone.github.io/src/content/blog/2024-08-03-modern-ai-orchestration.md

 ## Putting Theory to Practice

 Bored with reading more of the theory?
 Now it’s time to get your hands dirty.
 In this section, we’re going to introduce you to some learning content for three of the most popular tools for modern data orchestration: Apache Airflow, Mage, and Prefect.
-Each tool has its unique strengths, and we’ve curated some excellent YouTube lessons to get you started.
-Pick one that resonates with you and dive in!
+Each tool has its unique strengths, and we’ve curated some excellent YouTube lessons to get you started. **Pick one** that resonates with you and dive in!

-#### Why Airflow?

-Apache Airflow is a powerful and widely-used orchestration tool that’s perfect for managing complex workflows.
-Whether you’re handling data engineering tasks or machine learning pipelines, Airflow’s DAG (Directed Acyclic Graph) approach allows for robust and dynamic workflow management.

 - ##### Apache Airflow Tutorial for Data Engineers